quboqin/speech/speech/Objective-C/Speech-REST-Nonstreaming/README.md

-# Cloud Speech Nonstreaming HTTP Objective-C Sample
+# Cloud Speech Nonstreaming REST Objective-C Sample

-This app demonstrates how to make nonstreaming HTTP connections to the [Cloud Speech API](https://cloud.google.com/speech/) to recognize speech in recorded audio.
+This app demonstrates how to make nonstreaming REST connections to the [Cloud Speech API](https://cloud.google.com/speech/) to recognize speech in recorded audio.

 ## Prerequisites
 - An API key for the Cloud Speech API (See